 We recommend buying it for Disney’s Magic Kingdom since there are plenty of attractions and you won’t easily run out of experiences to book.
 You will be able to do more Genie+ attractions here than at the other parks which gives you good value.

 We also like using Genie+ at Hollywood Studios since there are a lot of E-Ticket attractions it’s useful for.
 We don’t recommend using Genie+ at EPCOT or Animal Kingdom.
 There aren’t enough attractions to make it worthwhile and it’s a waste of money in our opinion.

-For us personally, we have our budget limits and we are much more comfortable buying Genie+ when it’s closer to $15-$20 each.
-One positive thing that has been added is on-ride attraction photos will soon be included in the Genie+ service, which adds even more value, especially on the lower-priced days.
+For us personally, we have our budget limits and we are much more comfortable buying Genie+ when it’s closer to $20 each.
+One positive thing that has been added is on-ride attraction photos which are now included in the Genie+ service.
+This adds even more value, especially on the lower-priced days.